Dev-Simulator/8-bit-env/README.md

 <br />

 8 Bit Env helps you easily manage, securely store and expose all of the environment variables and sensitive keys you need for your app.
-It also let's you store all your environment data next to your code in version control.
+It also lets you store all your environment data next to your code in version control.

 ## Installation